jlangch/venice/doc/readme/ext-geoip.md

-## Example: Visualize IP addresses on a map
+## Example 2: Visualize IP addresses on a map

 ```clojure
 (do